martindrapeau/json2-mod/README.md

 - Use single quotes instead of double quotes

 # Usage
-Unlike the original JSON2 implementation, JSON2_mod does not akways create a global variable.
+Unlike the original JSON2 implementation, JSON2_mod does not always create a global variable.
 You can use it as a regular CommonJS module.
 You can also simply load it as a script in the browser in which case, the `JSON2_mod` global will get created.

 json2-mod adds 2 extra arguments to function `stringify`: `dropQuotesOnKeys` and `quoteType`.